Campaign of the Month: October 2017

 • Tujague’s Restaurant (823 Decatur St.)

 Tujague’s Restaurant has existed since before New Orleans bore its name.
 It briefly served as a Spanish armory and has survived decades of war, depression, fire and plague.
-Prosperity never smiled more broadly on New Orleans than it did in the period when Tujague’s first opened its doors.
+Prosperity never smiled more broadly on New Orleans than it did when Tujague’s first opened its doors in 1856.
 The city’s growth during the 1850’s was immense, and for European emigrants in search of success, opportunity was everywhere for the taking.
 French immigrants started Tujague’s as a butcher shop, selling to dock workers and working men.
 Tujague’s became a recognized local institution and eventually attracted a number of luminaries, including Presidents Roosevelt, Truman, Eisenhower, and France’s De Gaulle, Cole Porter, O. Henry, Diane Sawyer, Don Johnson, Harrison Ford, Margot Kidder, Dan Akroyd, Ty Cobb, John D. Rockefeller and more.

 • House of Blues (225 Decatur St.)